Tips on improving your application

-- Check and double-check your personal statement to make sure it’s free from spelling and grammatical errors.
+- Check and double-check your personal statement to ensure it’s free from typos and grammatical errors.

 - Your academic record

-As part of your application, we’ll ask you for your academic results, including a breakdown of your available degree module grades.
+As part of your application form, we’ll ask you to tell us your academic results, including a breakdown of your available degree module grades.

 The work we do is intellectually demanding and we expect to see a high level of academic achievement from our candidates.
-That doesn’t necessarily mean straight As at A-level and we will compare your grades against the average at your school or college.
-As for university grades, successful candidates tend to have at least a 2:1.
+That doesn’t necessarily mean straight As at A-level.
+We will compare your grades against the average at your school or college.
+As for university grades, most candidates will have a 2:1 or above.

 Tip: Be sure to let us know of any scholarships or academic prizes you’ve won.